Support the news

 "I have no explanation for this," Cousy says, "feeling as I do about social justice, being a captain of the team."

 When Pomerantz originally asked Cousy about that game, he said he didn’t remember it.

 "Cousy said, ‘Why did I play?
 What was I thinking?
 It was an exhibition game.
 Why didn’t I say something?’ " Pomerantz says.
-"I think he was so focused on being Bob Cousy, some of the most essential American history of the second half on the century passed him by.
-Went over his head.
+"I think he was so focused on being Bob Cousy, some of the most essential American history of the second half of the century passed him by, went over his head.
 He was focused on winning.
 He was focused on his endorsements and his brand.
 And it just went by."

 In 1963, someone broke into Bill Russell’s home, scrawled insults on the walls, and defecated in his bed.
 Russell wore his anger even more prominently on his sleeve.

 "Russ was the ultimate angry black man," Cousy says.
 "And I didn’t blame him then, and I blame him even less now."